claucometa/design_patterns/README.md

 ## Adapter

 The adapter code is self explanatory.
-Usually, it's a class that hides the differences of operation of another class to simplify / obey the protocol / interface that the clients are used to.
+Usually, it's a class that hides the differences of operation of another class or interface to simplify / obey the protocol / interface that the clients are used to.

 ![image](https://user-images.githubusercontent.com/7969024/114332649-fe229180-9b1c-11eb-91cf-439d7105fc89.png)